Algerian militants behead kidnapped French tourist

 "Our compatriot has been killed cruelly and in a cowardly way by a terrorist group.
 Herve Gourdel was assassinated because he was French," Hollande, visibly shaken by the events, said at the United Nations.
 "My determination is total, and this aggression only strengthens it.
 France will continue to fight terrorists everywhere.
 The operations against Islamic State will continue."

-The Caliphate Soldiers, an al Qaeda splinter group linked to Islamic State militants in Iraq and Syria, had on Monday published a video claiming responsibility for the abduction and showed the man identifying himself as Gourdel.
+The Caliphate Soldiers, a splinter group linked to Islamic State militants in Iraq and Syria, had on Monday published a video claiming responsibility for the abduction and showed the man identifying himself as Gourdel.

 The kidnapping had come after Islamic State spokesman Abu Muhammad al-Adnani urged the group's followers to attack citizens of the United States, France and other countries that joined the coalition to destroy the radical group.